JAlcocerT/JAlcocerT/content/blog/video-foto-tinker.md

 #### Shorts

-While 1080p (Full HD: 1920x180) is a very common and recommended resolution for YouTube, you can definitely upload videos in other resolutions, both higher and lower.
+While 1080p (Full HD: 1920x180) is a very common and recommended resolution for YouTube

+you can definitely upload videos in other resolutions, both higher and lower.

 * Frame Rate: Upload your video in the same frame rate it was recorded.
 Common frame rates include 24, 25, 30, 48, 50, and 60 frames per second.
 * Aspect Ratio: The standard aspect ratio for YouTube is 16:9.
 While other aspect ratios are supported, 16:9 generally provides the best viewing experience across different devices.

 4K UHD (Ultra High Definition): This is the most common 4K resolution for televisions, monitors, and streaming services.

-Its dimensions are 3840 pixels wide by 2160 pixels high (3840 x 2160).
-This resolution has exactly four times the number of pixels as 1080p (1920 x 1080).
+Its typical dimensions are 3840 pixels wide by 2160 pixels high (3840 x 2160).

+This resolution has exactly four times the number of pixels as 1080p (1920 x 1080)!

-How about adding [TTS generated audio](https://github.com/JAlcocerT/Streamlit-MultiChat/blob/main/Z_Tests/OpenAI/Audio/openai-tts.py) to shorts?
+How about adding [**TTS** generated audio](https://github.com/JAlcocerT/Streamlit-MultiChat/blob/main/Z_Tests/OpenAI/Audio/openai-tts.py) to shorts?

 1. Generate the AI Audio with TTS: